cssr-tools/pofff/docs/text/installation.rst

     pip install git+https://github.com/cssr-tools/pofff.git

-If you are interested in modifying the source code, then you can clone the repository and install the Python requirements in a virtual environment with the following commands:
+If you are interested in a specific version (e.g., v2025.10) or in modifying the source code, then you can clone the repository and install the Python requirements in a virtual environment with the following commands:

 .. code-block:: console